SAN2PC : a Spectrum Analyzer to PC interface

 - This is a look inside the unit : the PIC 18F2525 is in the center, the analog section on the left and the RS232 interface on the lower right.

-- The rear panel below shows, from left to right, the power supply jack, the 2 coaxial cables connecting SAN2PC to the spectrum analyzer, the Baud rate switch and the RS232 connector.
+- The rear panel below shows, from left to right, the power supply jack, the 2 coaxial cables connecting SAN2PC to the spectrum analyzer, the Baud rate switch (hardly visible under the cables) and the RS232 connector.

 1. Circuit description.